research-fosdem/research-fosdem.github.io/index.md

 - [Open source design](https://fosdem.org/2020/schedule/track/open_source_design/)
 - [Community](https://fosdem.org/2020/schedule/track/community_devroom/)

-Of course you will also be able to find high quality talks in your own area of expertise in the [50+ devrooms](https://fosdem.org/2020/schedule/) (Python, Java, Rust, PostgreSQL…).
+Of course you will also be able to find high quality talks in your own area of expertise in the [50+ devrooms](https://fosdem.org/2020/schedule/) (Python, Java, Rust, PostgreSQL, etc.).

 Finally, you may appreciate the prestigious keynotes in the main amphitheater *(to be announced)*.